What is the First Home Owner Grant in QLD?

 How much is the First Home Owner Grant in QLD?

-The First Home Owner Grant in Queensland is $30,000 for eligible first-home buyers to buy or build a new home (until June 2025).
-The FHOG in QLD was doubled in November 2023 making it the biggest grant available anywhere in Australia.
+The First Home Owner Grant in Queensland is $30,000 for eligible first-home buyers to buy or build a new home).
+The grant was increased from $15,000 in November 2023 and remains available for eligible contracts signed before 30 June 2026.

 - A new house, unit, townhouse or duplex (including off-the-plan)